slyq/Scorpio/README.md

 * Change the shortcut icon to the ico file
 * Implement your own readme, and make sure to mention NOT TO DELETE SCORPIO
 * Implement the forensics questions
-* Create a scheduled task to run as admin on log in
+* Create a scheduled task to run with highest privileges on log in
 * Run it several times to test it out
 * Delete the Scorpio-master.zip and its extraction folder.
 LEAVE NO TRACE TO THE SOURCE CODE!